 Saima Anjam is an experienced organizer and advocate who has shaped policies in New York to protect the state’s most vulnerable residents.

-She has given back to the community through her service on the boards of Upper Hudson Planned Parenthood, Planned Parenthood Hudson Peconic, and American Muslim Health Professionals.
+In recognition for her work, Saima was named to the Women’s Power 100 by City and State.
+She has also given back to the community through her service on the boards of Upper Hudson Planned Parenthood, Planned Parenthood Hudson Peconic, and American Muslim Health Professionals.
 She also taught English as a Second Language for Literacy at New York’s Office of New Americans.